stanfordnlp/mac-network/readme.md

 unzip glove.6B.zip
 cd ../
 ```
-We also download glove word embeddings which we will use in our model.
+We also download GloVe word embeddings which we will use in our model.
 The `data` directory will hold all the data files we use during training.

 ### Feature extraction
 Both spatial ResNet-101 features as well as object-based faster-RCNN features are available for the GQA train, val, and test images.
 Download and extract them through the following commands (77GB):